-At ICMP, we are fully committed to ensuring that as wide a range of students as possible are able to access our courses, regardless of their financial, social or cultural circumstances.
-We are also an equal access institution and believe in supporting, guiding and assisting deserving students in the achievement of their goals.
+At ICMP, we’re committed to ensuring that as many students as possible are able to access our courses, regardless of their financial, social or cultural circumstances.
+We’re also an equal access institution and believe in supporting, guiding and assisting deserving students in their studies.

-We are delighted to announce the launch of a new ICMP ‘Diversity and Equality in Music Scholarship’ , supported by BASCA to improve the diversity of those in songwriting and composing for our unique Masters (MA) in Songwriting course, worth £7.5k and supported by acclaimed songwriter Miranda Cooper.
+In 2017 we were delighted to be able to offer the ICMP ‘Diversity and Equality in Music Scholarship’ , supported by BASCA and acclaimed songwriter Miranda Cooper.
+This scholarship was established to improve the diversity of those in songwriting and composing for our unique Masters (MA) in Songwriting course and was worth £7.5k.

 This scholarship demonstrates our continued aim of encouraging increased numbers of students from both within and outside of London to further their education and build successful careers in the music industry.
 It is supported by acclaimed songwriter Miranda Cooper, who has spent more time on the UK chart than any female writer in history, and is the songwriter behind ‘Sound of the Underground’ and ‘The Promise’ for Girls Aloud, ‘Round Round’ for the Sugababes and numerous other hit singles for artists including The Pet Shop Boys, Kylie Minogue, Alesha Dixon and Gabriella Cilmi.
 Miranda was signed for many years to famed writing and production house Xenomania, by whom she was often described as their ‘chief lyricist’.